sampottinger/short-term-rental-sf-analysis/check_multi_listings.md

 Check Multi-Listings Calculation
 =================================

 t's not entirely clear why this analysis' results do not agree with [Inside Airbnb's SF page](http://insideairbnb.com/san-francisco/) on percent of hosts with more than one listing.
 This can be easily reproduced with the source below.
+It may be the filters applied are different, this analysis only considers listings within SF, or there may be some calculation across scrapes that this analysis does not replicate.

 <br>